Amazon MSK, Apache Kafka, AWS, Managed Services, Data Streaming, Cloud Infrastructure

 Architecture and Core Components

 An MSK cluster consists of Apache Kafka brokers distributed across multiple availability zones within an AWS region.
-AWS manages the underlying EC2 instances, EBS volumes for storage, and Apache ZooKeeper nodes (or KRaft controllers in newer versions) for cluster coordination.
+AWS manages the underlying EC2 instances, EBS volumes for storage, and KRaft controllers for cluster coordination.
+As of 2024, MSK supports KRaft mode (Kafka's native consensus protocol), which eliminates the need for ZooKeeper and provides improved scalability and faster metadata operations.

 When you create an MSK cluster, you specify: